 Course Schedule and AP Credits

-In general, first-year students register for four or five courses in the first semester, which consist of the following:
+In general, first-year students register for four or five courses in their first semester, as outlined below.

 Sample Schedule for First-Year Students

 First Year Advising Seminar (4 credits)

 First Year Writing: Writing the Essay 1 (4 credits)

 Indicate your top choices for each category on the selection form.
 We recommend that you choose a range of academic subjects and avoid requesting more than two courses from a single department.
 You have more than enough time to focus on a particular area of study, so allow yourself this time for exploration: Now is your time to experiment!
 We encourage students to pursue a broad liberal arts education at Lang; try leaving your comfort zone and choosing subjects you wouldn't ordinarily consider.

 If you decide to change an elective, you have time during orientation week to adjust your class schedule with an advisor.
 We also have a designated add/drop period in the first two weeks of the semester, during which you can make additional schedule changes.